wpdk/wpdk/README.md

 <a id="prerequisites"></a>
 ## Prerequisites

+MSYS2 with the following packages:

-A supported compiler is required, either Visual Studio 2019 or Clang 10.
+A supported compiler is required, either Visual Studio 2019 or Clang.

 <a id="build"></a>
 ## Build